Did you know Google awards nonprofits with $10,000 in free Ads spending each month? It’s true, all thanks to a program called Google Ad Grants.

 - Potential for online donations, volunteer sign-ups, event registrations, and email list subscriptions!

-Depending on how you plan out your AdWords strategy, you can use your ads to complete nearly any goal you have in mind.
+Depending on how you plan your Ads strategy, you can use your ads to complete nearly any goal you have in mind.
 The options are endless!

 Specifically, the following types of nonprofits are ineligible for Google Grants: